-- EOSC needs internal services that enable a multi-supplier federated environment.
-These services are not directly exposed to users and their cost cannot easily be measured indirectly by the use of the front-facing services that build on them. - The VA mechanism would benefit from the unit cost approach that also envisions the recovery of CAPEX.
+• EOSC needs internal services (the so called EOSC Core) that enable a multi-supplier federated environment.
+These services are not directly exposed to users and their cost cannot easily be measured indirectly by the use of the front-facing services that build on them.